Home

 catholic church: wolf in sheep's clothing

 We do not believe that the church can play a part in our healing, they are profoundly unskilled and have demonstrated time after time their indifference to our plight.
-We don’t suggest you go to them for help.
+We would not suggest you go to them for help.
 When you feel like all you want is a warm blanket wrapped around you as you emerge from your ordeal: you will not find it with the church!
-You are going to be at least disappointed, probably frustrated but for sure are going to burn a lot of time and energy and will not find healing there.
+You will at least be disappointed, probably frustrated , but you will certainly burn a lot of time and energy and will not find healing there.

 At Survivors Voice Europe we will stand with you and support you through the many changes you may encounter.